mhamilton-pitt/mhamilton-pitt.github.io/_pages/teaching.md

 BUSQOM 1080 serves as the first introduction to (base) R, and data analysis using R, for upper level business undergraduates at the University of Pittsburgh.
 It covers a variety of basic statistical methods and their implementations.
 For a complete list of topics please see my [Fall '20 Syllabus](https://mhamilton-pitt.github.io/files/Syllabus.pdf).

-The course is required for the [Certificate in Business Analytics](https://cba.pitt.edu/academics/certificates/certificate-program-in-business-analytics/) and a necessary prerequiste for [BUSSCM 1760 - DATA MINING](https://catalog.upp.pitt.edu/preview_course.php?catoid=132&coid=720282) which is taught in the Spring.
+The course is required for the [Certificate in Business Analytics](https://cba.pitt.edu/academics/certificates/certificate-program-in-business-analytics/) and is a necessary prerequiste for [BUSSCM 1760 - DATA MINING](https://catalog.upp.pitt.edu/preview_course.php?catoid=132&coid=720282) which is taught in the Spring.

 In the table below I've collected all of the Powerpoint Slides, associated R Notebooks, and Datasets (after the table!) for my course (second half coming soon!).
 I hope that they will serve as an instructive reference.
 Please don't hesistate to email me if you have comments, questions, or corrections.